Everything You Need to Know About UPS Class A Driver Jobs

 2024 U.S. Trucking Industry Statistics (FMCSA Data)

-• Average tenure: 8.3 years (Teamsters report; vs. 2.7 years at non-union carriers)
+• Average tenure: 8.3 years (Teamsters report) vs. 2.7 years at many non-union carriers.

-• Annual hiring: 4,000-5,000 Class A drivers nationwide (per ATA reports)
+• Annual hiring: approximately 4,000–5,000 Class A drivers nationwide (per ATA).

-• Starting pay $42.75/hr — 27% above national trucking average (BLS data)
+• Starting pay: $42.75/hr — about 27% above the national trucking average (BLS data).

-• Managing IFTA fuel tax reporting for cross-state hauls (IFTA resources)
+• Managing IFTA fuel tax reporting for cross-state hauls (IFTA resources).

 UPS Class A Driver Requirements: FMCSA Standards vs. UPS Enhanced Protocols